aai-research-lab/aai-research-lab.github.io/README.md

 Contact via the [lab](/join/)

-Victory Unegbu is a student at the California Academy of Math and Science and a Research Assistant at AAI Research Lab.
+Victory is a student at the California Academy of Math and Science and a Research Assistant at AAI Research Lab.

 ### Alumni